Best tools

 buyer enablement tools #4: GetAccept

-The video messaging feature adds a personal touch to async communication.
-Sales reps can record quick videos to accompany proposals or answer questions.
+The video messaging feature is a great way to add a personal touch to async communication.
+Sales reps can record quick videos to answer questions or accompany proposals without needing a scheduled call.

 Key strengths

-• Integrated e-signature: Sign contracts without leaving the deal room.
+• Sign contracts without leaving the room.
+Integrated e-signature eliminates that last-minute switch.

-Best for: Teams that want to streamline the path from proposal to signature.
+Best for: Teams that want to streamline the path from proposal to signature by keeping everything in one tidy place.

 Pricing: Plans start at $25/user/month.